20 Self build tips: How to stay on track and budget

 #6 Keep notes

-It’s worth writing notes at every meeting as goalposts have a habit of changing later on and people may miss important detail.
+One of the most important self build tips is take notes.
+You’ll want to keep a record of every meeting as goalposts have a habit of changing later on and people may miss important detail.

 #7 Self build budget

 The best way to keep a project on track is to create a budget and continually refine it.
 Budgets, after all, are living documents.
 If you don’t know where to start, read budgeting for a self build.